carpentries-lab/good-enough-practices/_episodes/02-data_management.md

 row per field site and then columns for measurements made at each of several time points.
 Be prepared to gather such columns into a variable of measurements, plus a new variable for time point.
-Figure 2 presents an example of such a transformation.
+The figure above presents an example of such a transformation.

 ### Record all the steps used to process data